Github2k10/Java_Notes/Modifiers.md

 > *Answer:* A 'final' variable is a variable whose value cannot be changed once it has been initialized.

 <br> <br>

+**13. What is a Final Argument?**
+> *Answer:* A 'final' argument is a method parameter that is marked with the 'final' keyword.
+Once a method parameter is marked as 'final', its value cannot be changed withing the method.

+<br> <br>